skeetio/learngraphql-lessons/1-basics/5-fragments.md

 bulletPackage: free
 ```

-In GraphQL, fragment is a way to group commonly used fileds and reuse them.
+In GraphQL, fragments are the way to group commonly used fileds and reuse them.

 For an example, let's say we need to get some authors in our blog.
-So, this is the query we can write:
+So, this is a query we can write:

 ~~~
 {
-  arunoda: getAuthorById(_id: "arunoda") {
+  arunoda: author(_id: "arunoda") {
     _id,
     name,
     twitterHandle
   },
-  pahan: getAuthorById(_id: "pahan") {
+  pahan: author(_id: "pahan") {
     _id,
     name,
     twitterHandle
   },
-  indi: getAuthorById(_id: "indi") {
+  indi: author(_id: "indi") {
     _id,
     name,
     twitterHandle